medavox/tuki-nuwa/text/philosophy.md

 this language will still lean heavily on phrases as compound words.

+status:implemented

 -----

-All words will use two or fewer syllables.
+All words will use three or fewer syllables, but preferably two or fewer.

+status:still OK!

 -----